EKarton/Google-Photos-Drive/README.md

     NG_APP_GOOGLE_REDIRECT_URL=<Your Google OAuth2 Client Redirect Uri>
     ```

-4. Then, run `ng serve`.
+4. Finally, run `ng serve`.
 You can access the webpage at <http://localhost:4200>.

 ## Useful Scripts for Local Development